Kava-Labs/kava-blockscout-build/DEVELOPMENT.md

 ## Publishing New Versions

+> Note: you must use an x86/intel cpu architecture computer to build any image that is meant to be run in a production environment, if you don't have access to one locally create an EC2 instance to use until Github actions are set up to handle Continuous Integration for building new production / hotfix images

 ### Hotfix flow

 Deploy the image to ECS by updating the version tag to `hotfix` (or you can re-tag to a more specific version as desired) in the [infrastructure repo](https://github.com/Kava-Labs/infrastructure/blob/master/terraform/product/production/us-east-1/blockscout-testnet/service/terragrunt.hcl#L48) and running `AWS_PROFILE=root terragrunt apply`